innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 %load_ext nbev3devsim

 roboSim = eds.Ev3DevWidget()

+roboSim.set_element("response", '')

 display(roboSim)
 roboSim.element.dialog();

+roboSim.js_init("""
+element.dialog({ "title" : "Robot Simulator" }).dialogExtend({
+        "maximizable" : true,
+        "dblclick" : "maximize",
+        "icons" : { "maximize" : "ui-icon-arrow-4-diag" }});
+""")
 ```

 # 5 Functions

 <!-- #region -->
+__TO DO: this needs to be earlier, before rules?__

 Many of the programmes we have used so far have been quite short programmes with little, if any, reused code.

 As programmes get larger, it is often convenient to encapsulate several lines of code within a *function*.
 The multiple lines of code within the function can then be called conveniently from a single statement whenever they are needed.

 Functions are very powerful, and if you have studied other programming courses, you may well be familiar with them.

 For our purposes, the following provides a very quick review of some of the key behaviours of Pyhton functions.
-It should be enough to get you started writing your own functions, without creating too many bad habits along the way.
+Remember, this isn't a Python programming module *per se*; rather, it's a module where we explore how to use Python to get things done.
+What follows should be enough to get you started writing your own functions, without creating too many bad habits along the way.

 To see how we can create our own functions, let's consider a really simple example, a function that just prints out the word *Hello*.